Lynches River — Johnsonville, South Carolina

 SC Picture Project | Florence County | Lynches River

 This 140-mile-long river – 111 miles of which hold the Scenic River designation – begins in North Carolina just above Lancaster County and flows to its confluence with the Great Pee Dee River in Johnsonville.
-Seven and a half miles of the river wind through the Lee State Natural Area and Lynches River County Park (Florence County).
+Seven and a half miles of the river wind through the Lee State Park and Lynches River County Park (Florence County).
 The Lynches River is significant historically as well as environmentally.